-- Cut the tomatoes, chillies ,brinjal and kerala into two parts
+- Cut the tomatoes, chilies, brinjal, and bitter gourd into two parts

-- Slice the dry fishes into small stripes (1/2″) – cutting across horizontally
+- Slice the dry fish into small stripes (1/2″) – cutting across horizontally

-- Put the tomatoes, chillies and stripes of dried fish into a pot, pour about 3-4 cups (standard size) of water and cook these ingredients.
+- Put the tomatoes, chilies, and stripes of dried fish into a pot, pour about 3-4 cups (standard size) of water, and cook these ingredients.
 Add salt.

 - Once the water comes to a boil, put the bitter gourd into the pot, and let it cook till the gourd is tender.

-- Last one to go in is the brinjal, since it will take relatively less time to cook.
+- The last one to go in is the brinjal since it will take relatively less time to cook.
 Now bring it to a boil, till all the ingredients are well cooked.
 Do not overcook, as it will make the chutney watery and slimy (which we don’t want)

-- Now grind all the ingredients that is in the pot in a mortal and pastel set; add garlic and grind them along with the other ingredients
+- Now grind all the ingredients that are in the pot in a mortal and pastel set; add garlic and grind them along with the other ingredients

 - Taste, and season with salt as required.
 Serve it with pork and rice.